Do you struggle to keep the humidity where it needs to be for ball pythons?

 In both cases, the risk of injury is high, but more importantly, the risk of infection rises.

-Most rooms are around 20-30% relative humidity, so going too high isn’t likely to be an issue.
+The good news is that most rooms are around 20-30% relative humidity, so going too high isn’t likely to be an issue.

 How is this done?